anushka19/anushka19/README.md

 # 💫 About Me:
-Hey there 👋<br><br>I’m Anushka, an Associate Data Analyst, and creative coder.
-I am actively working on my skills to shift to the role of a front-end developer.
+Hey there 👋<br><br>I’m Anushka Bommakanty, an Associate Data Analyst, and creative coder.
+I am actively working on my skills to shift from my existing profile to a software developer.
 I strive to continuously expand my knowledge and explore new technologies.
 My goal is to create meaningful and impactful applications that provide value to users.<br>

 ## 🌐 Socials: